surgeforward/911bot/README.md

 ### Environment Variables:
     BOT911_STORAGE_METHOD=DiskStorage
-    CONTACT_DIRECTORY: directory to store <userId>.json files.
+    CONTACT_DIRECTORY: directory to store `<userId>.json` files.
                        default: 'contacts'

 ## S3Storage

+NOTE: 991bot will not create the bucket, so create the bucket, a user if need be, and obtain an AWS Access Key and Secret.
+Set the following environment variables.

 ### Environment Variables:
         BOT911_STORAGE_METHOD=S3Storage
         AWS_ACCESS_KEY_ID:      key used directly by boto3
         AWS_SECRET_ACCESS_KEY:  secret used directly by boto3
-        BOT911_S3_BUCKET:       name of a PRE-EXISTING bucket for <userId>.json blobs
+        BOT911_S3_BUCKET:       name of a PRE-EXISTING bucket for `<userId>.json` blobs

 ## Custom